Executive and Team Coach

 You might also notice that you leave 1:1s drained of energy, important conversations keep getting pushed back, and your team tends to seek answers and permission more often than discovering their own.

-But people aren’t resources to be managed.
-They long to find meaning and ownership in their work, to stretch into new challenges, and to feel the satisfaction of a job well done.
 What is missing in your leadership practice is the developmental approach that coaching brings.
 This allows you to build the capacity of others to solve problems, develop their thinking, create conditions for growth, and have conversations that transform, while simultaneously creating more time and energy for yourself.

 Scholarships and non-profit rates are available, simply mention your interest in the application form.